 - Whether the cancer has spread to other areas of the body (metastasised).

 By finding out the stage of the cancer, it helps doctors to advise on the best treatment options.
 It also gives a reasonable indication of outlook (prognosis).
 For bowel cancer, it may not be possible to give an accurate staging until after an operation to remove the tumour.
 The tumour, node, metastasis (TNM) classification system is being increasingly used to stage bowel cancer.
-See separate leaflet called Staging and Grading Cancer for details.
+See the separate leaflet called Stages of Cancer for details.

 What are the treatment options for colon or rectal cancer?